nverstaevel/om2mHackathon/README.md

 ## What is simulated:

-The simulation simulates a day/night cycle.
+The simulation simulates a day/night cycle and its occupants.

 Each of the building rooms are equipped with:
  1. A light.